Reconciliation of Bayes and empirical Bayes interval estimation with application to small area estimation: Asymptotic expansion of posterior coverage and its expectation

-Notwithstanding the fact that posterior coverage is the main focus of this article, we provide below a remark on the EB coverages of $I_{i}^\text{N}$ and $I_{i}^{\text{YL}}$.
-The EB coverage expansion is critical for the determination of AML estimators in the interval estimation context, as illustrated in \cite{YoshimoriLahiri2014, Hirose2017}.
+Notwithstanding the fact that posterior coverage is the main focus of this article, we discuss EB coverage briefly, following new results on bias and length comparison of EBCIs.
+We provide below a remark on the EB coverages of $I_{i}^\text{N}$ and $I_{i}^{\text{YL}}$.
+The EB coverage expansion is critical for the determination of AML estimators in the interval estimation context, as illustrated in \citet{YoshimoriLahiri2014, Hirose2017}.
 To facilitate the next discussion on AML estimators, we discuss the EB coverages before, for completeness.

-\begin{remark} \textbf{(i) [EB coverage of $I_i^\text{N}$]} For completeness, we explicitly provide the EB coverage expansion of $I_i^\text{N}$ (cf. (A.1) in the proof of Theorem 1 of \cite{Hirose2017} for a general case).
-Under regularity conditions stated in \cite{Hirose2017} and model M$1$, we have
+\begin{remark} \textbf{(i) [EB coverage of $I_i^\text{N}$]} For completeness, we explicitly provide the EB coverage expansion of $I_i^\text{N}$ (cf. (A.1) in the proof of Theorem 1 of \citet{Hirose2017} for a general case).
+Under regularity conditions stated in \citet{Hirose2017} and model M$1$, we have

 where $a_i$ and $b_i$ are functions of $A, \; D_i$ given by